Piotr1215/upbound-docs/content/users/register.md

 ---
-title: "Create an Upbound account"
+title: "Create a new account"
 weight: 41
 ---